 TRINITY ST MARY’S C OF E PRIMARY SCHOOL

 Trinity St Mary’s Church of England Primary School is a Church School and we therefore maintain a clear Christian ethos.
 We always aim to respect, understand and welcome everyone regardless of their culture and faith.
-Our aims in all that we do are based upon Christian values with particular focus on our five key Christian values of love, forgiveness, honesty, dedication and sharing.
+Our aims in all that we do are based upon Christian values with a particular focus on our five key values of: love, forgiveness, honesty, dedication and sharing.

 We believe passionately in giving the children ownership of their learning.
 We support our children in becoming ‘aspirational’ – aiming high – in order to make the most of their learning opportunities.
 Teaching and Learning is matched to pupils preferred learning styles; is differentiated to match ability and makes the most of our developing provision in ICT to support this.

 We encourage and facilitate independent learning as much as possible and have reorganised our library area to enable groups of pupils to work outside the classroom.
 The children are always keen to say what it is they are working on and what is expected of them.